majikmate/gh-crm/README.md

 ## Attribution and Thanks

-This extension was heavily inspired by the great original GitHub Classroom CLI available here:
+This extension is heavily inspired by the great original GitHub Classroom CLI available here:

 - [GitHub Classroom CLI](https://github.com/github/gh-classroom)